Complete Art of

 - Knowledge of Pressure points “Maru Kala” – Punching and Tapping range

-These techniques are taught in the form of movement sets that includes different combinations of strikes and blocks with the relevant foot work.
+These techniques are taught in the form of movement sets that includes different combinations of strikes and block with the relevant foot work.
 Students are taught these sets of movements, from basic to more advanced varieties.

 Locking & Gripping Techniques